UPSC Mains General Studies Paper – 1 Mains 2022

 Body:

 The Indian small-scale industry is playing an imperative role in the economic expansion of the country and has a vast approach to employment generation.
 Increasing small-scale sector units also results in decentralized industrial development, better distribution of wealth and investment, and entrepreneurial talent.
 The government has initiated several policies for the growth and development of small-scale industries.
-Post-liberalisation economic conditions have created immense growth prospects for small-scale industries.
+Post-liberalization economic conditions have created immense growth prospects for small-scale industries.
 The Micro, Small, and Medium Enterprises in India are acting as the power and spirit of economic growth in the 21st century.

 Positive Impact:

-- Invasion of foreign investment and technology: The Small scale industries (SSIs) in India suffer from outdated technology and sub-optimal scale of operation.
+- Invasion of foreign investment and technology: The Small-scale industries (SSIs) in India suffer from outdated technology and sub-optimal scale of operation.
 Many foreign companies have ended up with Indian SSIs which helped them to use better technology, managerial skills, etc.

 - Opportunities to enter the world markets: Globalisation has opened up the economy and integrated it with the world economy.
 The global industry enjoys the benefits of selling its products and services to the world market rather than being confined to the domestic market.
 The free economy ushers inaccessibility to bigger markets, greater linkages for SMEs with larger companies and marketing outfits, and improved manufacturing techniques and processes.

-- Expanding the areas of business: Technology has been able to identify many uncommon but highly promising business areas like outsourcing, medical transcription, clinical research trials, subcontracting, Ancillarisation, and many new technologies like biotechnology, nanotechnology, etc which are attractive for the new generation depending on technology and globalisation.
+- Expanding the areas of business: Technology has been able to identify many uncommon but highly promising business areas like outsourcing, medical transcription, clinical research trials, subcontracting, Ancillarisation, and many new technologies like biotechnology, nanotechnology, etc which are attractive for the new generation depending on technology and globalization.

-- Free flow of capital: In a liberalised economy, banks would try to find out new avenues of giving credit to increase their profitability.
+- Free flow of capital: In a liberalized economy, banks would try to find out new avenues of giving credit to increase their profitability.
 Thus, the supply of funds may be easier.
 Development in the money market would initiate development in the capital market

 - Less procedural problem: As the economy is mainly market-driven; there is less Govt. intervention, red tape, less control on import and export, etc. The technology would be allowed to work in a free environment.